jessehouwing/vsts-extension-tasks/README.md

 > **3-5-2016**

 > - Fixed issue: Marketplace URI has changed
-> - Fixed issue: Come tfx commands no longer return a JSON object but a JSON array
+> - Fixed issue: Some tfx commands no longer return a JSON object but a JSON array

 > **7-4-2016**